Weighted Discriminants and Mass Formulas for Number Fields: Counting Functions and Mass Formulas

-We generally say that $f$ is an $S$-mass formula for $c$, or that $c$ has an $S$-mass formula, since the reference to $\Gamma$ is implicit in the counting function $c$.
-If $S$ is the set of all primes, then we call $f$ a \textit{universal mass formula}.
-If $S$ is the set of all primes not dividing $|\Gamma|$, then we call $f$ a \textit{tame mass formula}.
+If $S$ is the set of all primes in $\Z$, then we call the mass formula \textit{universal}.
+If $S$ contains all primes not dividing $|\Gamma|$, we call the mass formula \textit{tame}.

-Masses and mass formulas can be defined over a base field other than $\Q$ by replacing the fields $\Q_p$ by all nonarchimedean completions of the base field, and replacing $p$ elsewhere by the residue characteristic.
-We will currently consider only $\Q$ as a base field, and consider more general base fields in future work.

-\begin{remark} If only the trivial character appears in the coefficients of $f$ (i.e. $f$ is a Laurent polynomial with integer coefficients), then we call $f$ a \textit{pure mass formula}.
-This corresponds to the definition of ``mass formula'' used by Kedlaya and Wood, except that we allow positive powers of $p$ to appear in $f$, accounting for counting functions that may take negative values.

-Our definition of a mass formula, with characters allowed to appear in the coefficients, expands the definition used by Kedlaya and Wood, but it gives the more elegant result on tame mass formulas in Theorem \ref{thm:mf-coeffs}. \end{remark}
+\begin{defn} If $f$ is a mass formula in which only the trivial Dirichlet character appears (i.e. $f$ is a Laurent polynomial with integer coefficients), then we call $f$ a \textit{pure mass formula}. \end{defn} Our ``pure mass formula'' corresponds to the definition of ``mass formula'' used by Kedlaya and Wood, except that we allow powers of $p$ other than negative integers to appear in $f$, accounting for non-natural counting functions.
+The broader definition of a mass formula used here is necessary for the elegant result on tame mass formulas in Theorem \ref{thm:mf-coeffs}.